nexiality/documentation/commands/number/roundTo(var,closestDigit).md

 ### Description
-This command round the number represented by `var` to the nearest digits (integer) and stores it back to `var`.
+This command round the number represented by `var` to the nearest digits and stores it back to `var`.

 ### Parameters